sematic-ai/sematic/docs/first-pipeline.md

   can see it is a very standard Python script that you can parametrize arbitrarily with command-line arguments using [`argparse`](https://docs.python.org/3/library/argparse.html).
-* `pipeline.py` – This is where your pipeline and its steps are defined.
+* `pipeline.py` – This is where your pipeline and its nested steps are defined.
 As your code gets more complex, it is recommended to break it down into further sub-modules (e.g. `train.py`, `eval.py`, etc.).
 Of course you can define multiple pipelines and pilot their executions from the `__main__.py` script.
 * `requirements.txt` – This is where you can keep the external dependencies specific to your project.